Henry Vannoy

-Henry Vannoy, real name Alexandre Henri Alanic (1819 – Paris, 1 November 1889), was a 19th-century French actor and playwright.
+Henry Vannoy, real name Alexandre Henri Alanic (c.
+1819 – Paris, 1 November 1889), was a 19th-century French male actor and playwright.

-An actor at the Théâtre de l'Odéon where he distinguished himself in the role of Cocardasse in Le Bossu, from 1850 he became one of the main comedians of the Théâtre de la Porte-Saint-Martin.
+A male actor at the Théâtre de l'Odéon where he distinguished himself in the role of Cocardasse in Le Bossu, from 1850 he became one of the main comedians of the Théâtre de la Porte-Saint-Martin.
 He also contributed to the writing of some boulevard plays.